xlink-network/xlink-docs/proposal/getting-started/using-the-brige.md

 ### Step 6: Complete Transfer (Unwrap)

-Once the bridge process begins, scroll down to the **Transfer-to-Unwrap** section and confirm the additional unwrap transaction.
+Once the bridge process begins, scroll down in the **Transfer-to-Unwrap** pop-up and confirm the additional unwrap transaction.
 This step is required for your tokens to be fully processed on the destination chain.

 ![Scroll Down to Transfer to Unwrap](../.gitbook/assets/using-the-bridge/3-7-scroll-down-transfer-to-unwrap.png)